 We can talk about anything and everything and there's no need to worry about gossip in the halls.
 Your secrets are safe with me.
-And, if you're over 13 years old, you're in charge of how I talk with and if I share certain information with your parents.
+Teens over 13 years old - you're in charge of how I talk with and if I share certain information with your parents.
 Exceptions are made for your safety.

 If you're encountering an active eating disorder, addiction or suicidal ideation, please seek specialized care.